If you buy through links on our site, we may earn an affiliate commission. Details

 Pickleball Terms & Definitions | Complete Glossary of Terminology

 If you’ve just started playing pickleball you may be confused by some of the funny terminology used in the sport.
-We’ve compiled a complete list o lingo used in pickleball – including terms use to describe the court, equipment, scoring and other slang you might hear while playing the game.
-If you are looking for some practical in-action advice, follow mike.
-He writes a lot about foundational insights and simple techniques like this one that can really fast track your progress.
+We’ve compiled a complete list of lingo used in pickleball – including terms used to describe the court, equipment, scoring and other slang you might hear while playing the game.
+If you are looking for some practical in-action advice, follow Kyle or James.
+They write a lot about foundational insights and simple techniques that can really fast track your progress.

 Pickleball Terms: